 With the BFG there was an initial attraction, leading to the crucial right swipe.
-True, there wasn’t much ‘bants’ but when he invited me out for a drink on an otherwise dull Sunday I thought I didn’t have much to lose.
+True, there weren’t many ‘bants’ but when he invited me out for a drink on an otherwise dull Sunday I thought I didn’t have much to lose.
 We agreed on this cute bar for the drink.
 This was breaking my usual ‘coffee on the first date‘ rule.
-But, as the bar was in walking distance from my flat and it was a Sunday, which automatically made everything more casual I thought this was still a safe option.
+But, as the bar was within walking distance from my flat and it was a Sunday, which automatically made everything more casual I thought this was still a safe option.

 As I got ready, I decided to go for a relatively chilled look: floaty top, white denim jacket, flared jeans and my mid heel wedges.
 I’ve learnt not to wear my usual 6-inch heels on dates anymore for a few reasons:

 1. They aren’t comfortable when you’re walking to the date.